 Digital pianos are often the best choice for pianists due to the fact that they can be played quietly (monitored via headphones, for example) and because they are so portable compared to standard acoustic pianos.

 Finding the best digital piano for your playing is largely dependent on budget, feel, functionality, size, and overall sound.
 Though the brand is far from the most important factor, it's worth considering.
-With so many brands out there, we'll focus our attention, in this article, to the top 9 best digital piano brands on the market.
+With so many brands out there, we'll focus our attention in this article on what I believe to be the top 9 best digital piano brands on the market.

 Though obviously subjective and prone to biases, I’ve done my best to list out these brands based on the following metrics (in no particular order):

 - Performance of the digital pianos

 With all that being said, let’s list out the brands.

 The Top 9 Best Digital Piano Brands Are:

 Let’s get into each of these brands in greater detail and explain why they belong in the top 9 best digital piano brands.
 I’ll share their country of origin, a bit of history, an example of a notable piano model, and a link to their official website.